-Based on a Dream: Josť Peterson debuted after Schulz had a dream about creating a half-Swedish, half-Mexican character.
-He later admitted that the humor of the idea didn't really translate well from dream to real life.
+Based on a Dream: José Peterson debuted after Charles Schulz had a dream about creating a half-Swedish, half-Mexican character.
+He later admitted that the humor of the idea didn't really translate well from dream to actual strip.

 Children Voicing Children: The animated productions, which traditionally used actual children to play most of the main characters (a mandate from Schulz himself).
 Whether those children were actors depended.
 Charlie Brown was the only character that would always have a working child actor doing his voice.

 Executive Meddling: Schulz was never particularly fond of the title "Peanuts", an invention of the syndicate.
-He was originally going to call it "Lil' Folks", the title of his proto-Peanuts strip, but had to change it because it sounded too much like names of two other strips from the time, Al Capp's Lil' Abner and Little Folks
+He was originally going to call it "Lil' Folks", the title of his proto-Peanuts strip, but had to change it because it sounded too much like names of two other strips from the time, Al Capp's Li'l Abner and the now-unknown Little Folks.

-He specifically worried that the title was confusing; people would just ask "Who's Peanuts?", or refer to it as "Charlie Brown" or "Snoopy".
+He specifically worried the title was confusing that people would just ask "Who's Peanuts?", or refer to it as "Charlie Brown" or "Snoopy".
 And of course, he was completely right.

-Not that it's justified, but the strip started in the 1950s, when the most popular kids' show was The Howdy Doody Show.
-And where did kids sit on The Howdy Doody Show?
+Not that it's justified, but the strip started in 1950, when the most popular kids' show was The Howdy Doody Show.
+And where did kids sit on Howdy Doody?
 The peanut gallery.
 The person who chose the title fails logicforever.

-Schulz also co-created a short-lived late 1950s Sunday comic strip about sports called It's Only a Game, though after a while he pretty much let the other co-creator, Jim Sasseville, handle everything.
+Schulz also co-created a short-lived late 1950s Sunday comic strip about sports called It's Only a Game, though after a while he let the other co-creator, Jim Sasseville, handle everything.

 Then there were the non-Peanuts-related illustrations he did for paperback humor books by Art Linkletter and Bill Adler.

-You're in the Super Bowl, Charlie Brown! is another one.
+You're in the Super Bowl, Charlie Brown! is another instance.
 It was released on VHS in 1993 exclusively at Shell gas stations (then sponsoring the NFL).
 Warner Home Video owns the rights to the Peanuts catalog, but this will probably never see a DVD release because it features NFL insignia and team logos and the NFL is known to be extremely aggressive about suing for unauthorized use (or no-longer-authorized use in this case).

-Not entire specials themselves, but a handful of the earliest specials had Product Placement from Coca-Cola and Dolly Madison Cakes (such as It's the Great Pumpkin, Charlie Brown, Charlie Brown's All-Stars, and, most famously, A Charlie Brown Christmas).
-These only showed in the first few airings (i.e. when the sponsorship deals were still in place), and any remnants of these are pretty much relegated to ancient filmstrip recordings of the specials when they first aired.
+Not entire specials themselves, but a handful of the earliest specials had Product Placement from Coca-Cola and Dolly Madison cakes such as It's the Great Pumpkin, Charlie Brown, Charlie Brown's All-Stars, and, most famously, A Charlie Brown Christmas.
+These only appeared in the first few airings (i.e. when the sponsorship deals were still in place), and any remnants of these are relegated to ancient filmstrip recordings of the specials when they first aired.
 Thankfully, several of these have been uploaded to YouTube, albeit in varying qualities.

 Network to the Rescue: Though their relationship with Schulz grew strained over the years (as noted below), United Feature Syndicate deserves credit for sticking with Peanuts even after a poor start.
 It debuted in just seven newspapers, two of which dropped it within the first six months.